-This sort of personality tends to persuade her audience, attendings, and residents, regardless of the evidence.
+This personality tends to persuade her audience, attendings, and residents, regardless of the evidence.
 Accessory staff follows these physicians to the ends of the earth based upon the sure command of her words.
-However, in reality, these residents (and other physicians) know the same or less than their colleagues.
-Moreover, indeed, they have not developed the experience to make the most critical decisions as a first-year radiology resident.
+However, these residents (and other physicians) know the same or less than their colleagues.
+Moreover, they have not developed the experience to make the most critical decisions as a first-year radiology resident.

 Why is this so crucial?
 Well, I go through the three main reasons these beginning radiology residents need to alter their ways: Danger to the resident, increased liability, and potential for harm to the staff.